matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 3) to modify rendering rules.
 Requires Ruby.

-modify and run ?.rb to generate new version of .mrules file
+modify and run generate.rb to generate a new version of .mrules file

 #) In case of problems, feedback, ideas (including pull requests) with this project - open issue on Github ().
 In case of OSM problems - folks at http://irc.openstreetmap.org/irc.cgi are extremely helpful.